holyzfy/vue-validate/readme.md

 # vue-validate

-vue-validate is a lightweight, extensible form validation mixin for Vue components.
+vue-validate is a lightweight validation mixin, by using built-in HTML5 form validation features.

 ## Usage

-require **jQuery** and **Vue**.

-You have to set `name` for field, you could use like this [demo](https://holyzfy.github.io/vue-validate/demo/index.html).
+You have to set `name` attribute for form elements, you could use like this [demo](https://holyzfy.github.io/vue-validate/demo/index.html).

 ```js
 var vm = new Vue({